-Discovering Valorigo, Congolese startup that develops the brand of sanitary napkins in local bamboo
+Meet Valorigo, the Congolese startup that develops sanitary napkins in local bamboo

 Founded in 2018 during the Business Plan competition organized by Amani Festival, Valorigo startup, co-founded by Birindwa Makombe, Ghislaine Neema and Esther Masirika started its activities with the production of biodegradable packaging, before initiating 2 years later its current main activity “production of disposable sanitary napkins”.
 An idea that we owe to one of the co-founders of the startup who has long studied the needs of Congolese and African women in terms of menstrual hygiene.

 For those who do not know you, tell us who is Ghislaine Neema?